kart-projects/Goodreads-books/README.md

 4. Did the ratings for Harry Potter series follow a trend?

-5. How was the distribution of books across languages?
+5. How books distributed across languages?

 ## File Descriptions <a name="files"></a>

 There are three python notebooks attached to this repo.
-Each of these notebooks dive into separate parts of the CRISP-DM methodology inorder to understand the dataset and infer useful insights from it.
+Each of these notebooks explore separate steps of the CRISP-DM methodology inorder to understand the dataset and infer useful insights from it.

 1. **DataExploration.ipynb**
      - This notebook explores the data to understand the features available in data and also makes the data ready to create descriptive statistics.